SysKitTeam/docs-point/faq/licensing.md

 ## What's the difference between Syskit Point Cloud plan and Data Center plan?

 Our Cloud plans provide a complete SaaS solution, ready-made for all Syskit customers.
-With Cloud editions, we do the heavy lifting for you by providing built-in platform security and compliance quick and simple setup.
+With Cloud editions, we do the heavy lifting for you by providing built-in platform security and compliance with a quick and simple setup.
 Cloud comes with the added benefit of continuous innovation, so your end-users will always have the latest and greatest features and functionality.

 Our Data Center plan enables you the flexibility to deploy on an infrastructure of your choice.
 It’s best for those who have unique or complex operating requirements or need to scale beyond our current cloud user tiers.
 You’ll have complete control over data management, security and compliance when you upgrade and how you manage uptime and performance.
 We recommend Data Center for those who have specific security requirements and can’t move to the cloud just yet.
 Make sure to check the comparison table as well to see [which feature sets are available in each option](https://www.syskit.com/products/point/pricing/).

 ## Do you offer monthly subscriptions?

-Monthly subscriptions are available for our Management, Security & Compliance and Governance Cloud plans.
+Monthly subscriptions are available for our Management, Security & Compliance, and Governance Cloud plans.
 Use our pricing calculator to determine [your exact price](https://www.syskit.com/products/point/pricing/).

 ## Is there a user limit for Syskit Point editions?

 You may license up to 10.000 users for our Cloud editions.
 For Data Center edition, only the sky is the limit.
 It is currently being used successfully by organizations with more than 300.000 users on a daily basis.

+## How long are the collected audit logs kept?

+For **Syskit Point Cloud editions, audit logs are kept for 1 year**, and this cannot be modified.

+For **Syskit Point Data Center, you have the option to set up unlimited storage** for audit logs.
+You can decide how long you want to keep Audit Logs by [changing your Data Retention settings](../configuration/customize-audit-logs-collection.md#point-data-center).

 ## What is the minimum number of users I can purchase Syskit Point for?